bsidestlv/bsidestlv.com/content/adversary_village/_index.md

 - Lightning talk (10 minutes)
 - Panel (30 minutes, which should include a few members)

-Submit your proposal here: [Adversary Village CFP](https://cfp.bsidestlv.com/bsidestlv-2023-villages)
+Submit your proposal here: [Adversarial Mindset Village CFP](https://cfp.bsidestlv.com/bsidestlv-2023-villages)

 #### Call for Volunteers

-We're looking for volunteers to help us run the Adversary Village this year.
+We're looking for volunteers to help us run the Adversarial Mindset Village this year.

-If you're interested in joining our team, please reach out to us via email at adversaryvillage@bsidestlv.com or on Twitter [@BSTLV_Adversary](https://twitter.com/BSTLV_Adversary).
+If you're interested in joining our team, please reach out to us via email at adversaryvillage@bsidestlv.com or on Twitter [@AdversarialTLV](https://twitter.com/AdversarialTLV).

 #### Leadership